jtmorris/tweet-this/README.md

+*This plugin has been discontinued and is no longer supported.*

 Tweet This - WordPress Plugin
 ==============================
 All the pros agree.
 Sharing your content on Twitter is an immensely powerful, and